michaelwiel/hacking_medphys_R_part2/db_R_tutorial.md

              value  = arf_rows01to10,
              overwrite = TRUE)
 # I set the argument "overwrite" to TRUE in case you run this script more than once.
-  # If you write data to a table with dbWriteTable() there are three possibilites:
+  # If you write data to a table with dbWriteTable() there are three possibilities:
   # 1) The table exists but you want to overwrite it: use the "overwrite = TRUE"
   # 2) The table exists and you want to add data: use "append = TRUE"
   # 3) The table does not exist: neither overwrite or append have to be used